List of Days of Our Lives characters introduced in the 2010s: Clyde Weston

 In 2016, Chad reveals that Clyde is imprisoned in a federal penitentiary for murder.

-In September 2016, Marlena visits Clyde in prison and he asks her to evaluate him.
-She says he has no control in prison and that he must be jealous of people who have their freedom.
+That September, Marlena visits Clyde in prison and he asks her to evaluate him.
 Clyde says he would rather be stuck in prison than deal with the people of Salem.
-After Marlena leaves, Milo Harp (Orpheus) asks if that was Marlena; it appears that he has some history with her and dislikes her.
 Clyde and Orpheus bond over their mutual dislike of the people of Salem and plot a breakout.
 Clyde gets transferred into Orpheus' cell and recruits Xander Kiriakis.
 During a transfer, Eduardo Hernandez kills an inmate, believing he was responsible for threatening their family.
 Orpheus knocks the driver unconscious and the prison van crashes.
-Clyde makes his way to Kate Roberts' house and threatens her with a gun.
+Clyde makes his way to Kate's house and threatens her with a gun.
 Chad DiMera arrives and the two fight; Clyde manages to escape before the police arrive.
 Clyde, Xander, and Orpheus regroup.
 Clyde has some of his old contacts provide them with new clothes and weapons.
 The trio kidnap Kayla Brady and Joey Johnson.
 Steve Johnson attempts to rattle Clyde and Xander's faith in Orpheus.
 Steve and Orpheus get into a fight and the trio get away.
 Clyde and Orpheus corner Marlena, Claire, and Kate at the pier.
 John arrives and Orpheus is shot in the struggle.
 The trio decide to publicly make their demands known and flee to the Kiriakis compound.
 Clyde finds a case full of weaponry that his former partner-in-crime Jeremiah arranged for him.
 Getting a good vantage point, Clyde waits for Orpheus to make their demands known before he attempts to shoot Aiden Jennings.
 He accidentally shoots Abe Carver instead and flees before the Salem Police can retaliate.
 Wracked with guilt over shooting an innocent man, Clyde starts drinking and tells Orpheus his life's story: he was abused by his father and realizes that he treated his children the way his father treated him.
 He also expresses regret that Jordan wants nothing to do with him.
 Orpehus orders Clyde and Xander to watch Joey while he goes to kill John Black.
 Clyde stands guard on the pier and Abe's son Theo Carver confronts him with a gun.
 He hesitates and Clyde takes advantage of the opportunity.
 Steve and J.J. reveal themselves, and Clyde flees while sending a text message to Orpehus, telling him to "abort".
 Clyde decides to kill Chad and kidnap his son Thomas DiMera.
 After stealing some baby clothes for Thomas, Clyde encounters Andre DiMera, and is shocked that Stefano has another son.
-After briefly mocking Andre over Stefano's death, Clyde threatens to kill him, but Andre offers to help him get into the DiMera mansion and kidnap Thomas.
-Andre says he wants control of the family business.
+Clyde threatens to kill him, but Andre offers to help him get into the DiMera mansion and kidnap Thomas.
 With Andre's help, Clyde gets into the mansion through the secret tunnels and holds Chad at gunpoint.
 After Andre leaves the room, Chad and Clyde fight until Andre returns with Lucas Horton and Adrienne Johnson tied up.
 Clyde tries to threaten them into telling him where Thomas is, but Andre shoots Chad.
 Clyde looks for Thomas.
 He hears a baby crying, and follows it into a booby-trapped room where he waits for the Salem Police to arrest him.
 Clyde is brought into the main room where he learns Chad is fine.
-He warns Chad to watch his back around Andre, but Chad is confident he doesn't have anything to worry about.
-Gabi Hernandez brings Thomas into the room, and Clyde rages that the baby belongs to his son Ben, before being dragged out of the mansion.
+He warns Chad to watch his back around Andre, but Chad is confident he does not have anything to worry about.
+Clyde rages that the baby belongs to his son Ben, before being dragged out of the mansion.
 Once at the Salem Police station, Aiden is happy to book Clyde and make sure that not only would he be back in prison, but he would be held in solitary confinement for a long time.
 On October 13, John reveals that Clyde is back serving his original 25 to life prison sentence and that new charges from the prison break have also been added to his sentence.